MikeKneeB/quartz-site/content/Salvage Union - Ashkar/Adventures/1 Downing of the Atychos.md

 ## Outcomes
 - Lots of scrap and mech parts.
-- The location that the mercenary team
+- The location that the mercenary team were tasked to deliver the recovered meld to.

 # Final Notes
 - I probably shouldn't have let them have the whole Mirrorball for free.
 This was a big GM mistake.
 Along with the Brawler chassis, it was too massive a power spike.